 Benzodiazepine drugs like Valium are often prescribed by doctors to treat patients who suffer from panic disorder, obsessive-compulsive disorder, or anxiety.
 It works by making changes to the GABA receptors in the brain.
 Likewise, alcohol works on the brain’s GABA receptors, as well.
 Combining these two substances can lead to a dangerous overdose.
-It’s important to ask how long does Valium stay in your system and other questions to avoid combining it with alcohol.
+It’s important to ask how long does Valium stay in your system or better, how long does 1 benzodiazepine stay in your system?
+This is important to note so that one can avoid making the mistake of combining benzodiazepines with alcohol.
 Other risks of combining Valium with alcohol include loss of consciousness, brain damage, memory issues, depression, decreased mental ability, and even death.

 Acetaminophen products such as Tylenol could also cause side effects when used with alcohol.
 It is a type of drug people use to treat minor aches, pains, and fevers.
 When combined with alcohol, Tylenol, and other acetaminophen products can cause damage to the liver.
 The risk of damage increases in people who drink alcohol often and take a lot of acetaminophen products.

 Consuming alcoholic beverages while taking multi-symptom medication for colds and seasonal allergies can cause increased risk factors.
 The most common side effects are a result of the combination of alcohol, and these medications are dizziness and drowsiness.
 Combining them may also impair your judgment and increase your risk of overdosing.